survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 ![No refresh, but better output](images/no-refresh2.png)

-The message tells us that even though the HMR interface notified the client portion of the code of a hot update, we failed to do anything about it.
-We have to fix this next to make the code work as we expect.
+The message tells us that even though the HMR interface notified the client portion of the code of a hot update, nothing was done about it.
+This is something to fix next.

-T> We will perform a similar trick for production usage later in this book in the *Adding Hashes to Filenames* chapter.
+T> The same idea works for production usage as you will see in the *Adding Hashes to Filenames* chapter.

 T> A similar effect can be achieved by setting `output.pathInfo = true`.
 It will still use number based indices while emitting the path to the module within a comment.
 This should be used for development purposes only.

 ## Implementing the HMR Interface

 Webpack exposes the HMR interface through a global, `module.hot`.
-It provides updates through `module.hot.accept(<path to watch>, <handler>)` function and we need to patch the application there.
-In this case, it is enough to replace the old DOM node with a newer one as we receive updates.
+It provides updates through `module.hot.accept(<path to watch>, <handler>)` function and you need to patch the application there.
+In this case, it is enough to replace the old DOM node with a newer one as you receive updates.

 The following implementation illustrates the idea: